uwcirg/fhir-questionnaires/README.md

    usage: uniquely identify the questionnaire according to some system, eg at LOINC.
 Not our canonical reference (see "id").
 See https://github.com/uwcirg/fhir-questionnaires/pull/2/files#r974579864
 - "name"
    usage: arbitrary?
+- "linkId"
+   usage: QuestionnaireResponse will refer to this
 - "status"
    example: "active"
 - "extension"."valueCoding"
    usage: perhaps don't need this, implicit?
    example: https://github.com/uwcirg/fhir-questionnaires/pull/2/files#diff-66fd6a93556a044e8ffa3a290dac3e49b37b29b60c0cdddfb2645fe5cea49ae2R582
+- "item"
+  - item.text - used in the UI.
+  - item.code.display - ignore, same as item.text but from external source.
+No need to remove, often too laborious.
+  - item.linkId
+      usage: QuestionnaireResponse will refer to this